wstalcup/wstalcup.github.io/_posts/2021-3-30-Prologue-The-Crimes-of-The-Magus.md

 ---
 layout: chapter
-title: Prologue: The Crimes of the Magus
+title: Prologue - The Crimes of the Magus
 permalink: /novel/prologue/
 ---